hitsz-ids/synthetic-data-generator/README.md

 The SDG project was initiated by **Institute of Data Security, Harbin Institute of Technology**.
 If you are interested in out project, welcome to join our community.
 We welcome organizations, teams, and individuals who share our commitment to data protection and security through open source:

-- Submit an issue by viewing [View First Good Issue](https://github.com/hitsz-ids/synthetic-data-generator/issues/new) or submit a Pull Request。
+- Submit an issue by viewing [View First Good Issue](https://github.com/hitsz-ids/synthetic-data-generator/issues/new) or submit a Pull Request.
-- For developer documentation, please see  \[Develop documents\].(./docs/develop/readme.md)
+- For developer documentation, please see [Develop documents](./docs/develop/readme.md).

 ## 👩‍🎓 Related Work